riley-v/4F90-Project/Implementations/CPU-Hog/README.md

 ss.closeHistory(end_time);
 ```

 Finally, we need to create the time graph view.
 First, the overview for a CPU will be displayed.
 After that, each thread with a total amount of CPU time over the threshold value will be displayed.
 This will happen for each CPU in the thread.
+Al of this data comes from the state system created in the previous block of code.
 ```javascript
 //this block sets up the time graph provider for the time graph view by creating an entries list from the state system print("Creating time graph view...");